thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 ### Removals
 - Removed Airstrikes title from top status bar
-- Removed tent on rebel HQ (all actions from it moved to new commander UI)
+- Removed tent on rebel HQ (all actions from it were moved to new commander UI)
 - Removed duplicated or obsolete code
 - Singleplayer support is fully turned off, use LAN server to play singleplayer
 - Dropped Taviana support (Taviana IP/Steam Workshop issues)